 He has managed to return to work, full fitness and what has become our “normal life”.

-It was our aim, for the remainder of the year, to give something back… Our first goal was to complete The Great South Run on Sunday 25th October!
+It has been our aim since that time, to give something back… Our first goal was to complete The Great South Run!
 For those of you that know Mark…. this was a personal challenge for him to get back to fitness and move on to a much greater goal.
 For those of you that know me (and have ever seen me run) …. you’ll know how hard I found this.
 But it is something we agreed to do together to help raise funds and awareness for this debilitating disease, that has changed out lives forever!

 We are committed to supporting our chosen charities, and also to provide a support network locally on the Isle of Wight to patients and their families who are living with the devastating effects of brain tumours… something we feel, through our own experience, is lacking on the Island.

-We already have a few events planned for 2017 & 2018, but please do contact us if you feel you can help with any fundraising events …. but for now we would like to thank everyone for their continued support.
+We have a few more events planned, but please do contact us if you feel you can help with any fundraising events …. but for now we would like to thank everyone for their continued support.